itsmikefuller/sdatools/README.md

 The `functions` sub-module implements Normal distribution functions $\phi(x)$, $\Phi(x)$ and the error function `erf(x)`.

 The `utils` sub-module presents a decorator, `vectorise_input`, which allows scalar functions to be extended to array-like objects and computed element-wise.
-Such array-like objects are defined as `NumericLike` in the `types` sub-module.
+Such array-like objects are defined as `ArrayLike` (or `SeriesLike` for 1D array-like objects) in the `types` sub-module.

 ### [`sdatools.data_visualisation`](https://github.com/itsmikefuller/sdatools/tree/main/src/sdatools/data_visualisation)